Oman women's national futsal team

 The Oman women's national futsal team represents Oman in international women's futsal competitions and is controlled by the Oman Football Association.

 History

 The Oman Football Association inaugurated its first women's national futsal team in May 2022.
 This followed the launch of the women's futsal league for the 2019–20 season.
-Plans to establish a women's national futsal team was announced as early as 2019.
+Plans to establish a women's national futsal team were announced as early as 2019.

 Their first tournament was the 2022 WAFF Women's Futsal Championship.